 - Control of overlaps of the labeled ones.

 - Display of labels within a range of scales.

 - Orientation of the labels.

-- Support of more number of units of measure for labels.
+- Support of a greater number of units of measurement for labels.

 RASTER AND REMOTE CONTROL